Life Course Centre

 Intergenerational disadvantage

-Investigating families and communities experiencing poverty, transmission across generations, and the impact of COVID-19 on families.
+Investigating families and communities experiencing poverty and transmission across generations.

 Gender and disadvantage